 - Two 150-hour work experiences (police academy)

 This bachelor’s in law enforcement is unique because of the police academy program.
 When you graduate, you will be a certified police officer with a bachelor’s degree and ready to jump into a career.
 Another advantage of Baker College’s law enforcement program is that it is offered on five campuses as well as online.
-You can apply to Baker College through this link.

 Lindenwood University

 Lindenwood University is an independent, private school founded in 1827.
 Lindenwood is known all over the world for its “innovation, entrepreneurship, and extraordinary dedication to students.”
-Lindenwood’s Bachelor of Arts in criminology and criminal justice with a law enforcement/police academy specialization comes from the university’s College of Science, Technology, and Health.
+Lindenwood’s Bachelor of Arts in Criminology and Criminal Justice with a law enforcement/police academy specialization comes from the university’s College of Science, Technology, and Health.

 Lindenwood’s Bachelor of Arts in law enforcement includes core criminal justice courses and the following required courses: